amalla2002/Turgo/README.md

 ## Overview
 ### Description
-This app wil allow a user to upload photos, the photo will be marked on a map using the location of were the photo was taken.
-Other people can evaluate it by giving it a star rating 1-5.
+You can look up a place, go (with directions) and here a description of the place.
+You can see a list of parks and how many registered users are in the park.
+A filter will be in place in case you do not want to go to a place with too many people.

 ### App Evaluation
 [Evaluation of your app across the following attributes]
-- **Category:** Social / Discovery
+- **Category:** Discovery
-- **Mobile:** Map services / Camera / Audio
+- **Mobile:** Map services / Audio
 - **Story:**
-- **Market:** The same people that are already uploading their trips and adventures to social media
+- **Market:**
-- **Habit:** Push notification from inactivity, bonus EXP from first post of the week
+- **Habit:** Push notification from inactivity
 - **Scope:**

 ## Product Spec